28-Year-Old Linebacker – Washington Redskins

 Zach Brown Contract Information:

-Signed a one-year, $2.3 million contract with the Redskins in April of 2017.
+Signed a three-year, $21 million contract with the Redskins in March of 2018.

 To instantly reveal our fantasy analysis of every player – including Zach Brown – simply subscribe now.